 The Historic Preservation Tax Credit applies to certified historic buildings.
 Under the program, owners of eligible buildings may receive a state income tax credit for 20 percent of the qualified rehabilitated expenditures.
 This program applies to rehabilitation expenditures, as defined in section 47 (c)(2) of the Internal Revenue Code, of $50,000 or more.

-The Historic Preservation Tax Credit only applies to income-producing buildings such as hotels, bed-and-breakfasts establishments and other businesses.
+The Historic Preservation Tax Credit only applies to income-producing buildings such as hotels, bed-and-breakfast establishments and other businesses.
 Nonprofits are ineligible for certification, except under certain circumstances.
 Owner-occupied historic homes are eligible for a 25 percent tax credit under a separate Historic Homeowners Tax Credit.

 Historic Preservation Tax Credit